OpenMoonRay/openmoonray-docs/docs/moonray/maps/AttributeMap.md

   - int = 4

-  the type of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'
+  <p>the type of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'<\p>

   </p>